Mylab6/PiTheremin/README.md

 Use sudo startScript.sh to start it up, you can manually trigger this or set it as a start script

-You need an OLED and a Lidar sensor to get this working, when I have time I may upload a schematic.
+You need an OLED and a Lidar sensor to get this working, when I have time I may upload a schematic..

 OLED:

 https://www.raspberrypi-spy.co.uk/2018/04/i2c-oled-display-module-with-raspberry-pi/

 Lidar :
 https://makersportal.com/blog/distance-detection-with-the-tf-luna-lidar-and-raspberry-pi